benkearsley/nfl_scraping_project/README.md

 This module contains functions to load the prescraped data in the package.

-Contained in this package is also a prescraped set of game data from Week 1 of the 2023 NFL season.
+Contained in this package is also a prescraped set of game data from Week 1 of the 2023 NFL season.[^2]

 ## Documentation
 Documentation for this package can be found [here](https://benkearsley.github.io/nfl_scraping_project/).